The Four Stages of Caregiving

 The Four Stages of Caregiving covers caregiving from beginning to heavy home care to nursing homes and end-of-life care.
 Each stage opens with a short overview about what to expect followed by caregiving topics appropriate for that stage.
 You may see yourself in one of these stages, and planning ahead may make it easier to face the next stage with confidence.
 Caregiving issues are explained.
 Pinellas and Pasco County resources of many types are described.
 Some state and national resources are mentioned, also.

 The Four Stages of Caregiving can be read like a step-by-step instruction manual for caregiving, one stage after another, or you may want to read the overviews and then skip around, choosing a topic that interests you and saving the rest for another time.
 Each of the four stages is listed below with a short description of what is covered.
-Click on The Four Stages of Caregiving: Table of Contents to see all the topics.

 Click on the links below to go to the opening page of each of The Four Stages of Caregiving.
 When that page comes up, an overview of what to expect will be followed by links to articles that may be helpful at that stage: